python/typing/docs/spec/concepts.rst

 The subtype, supertype, and equivalence relations establish a partial order on fully static types.
-The analogous relations on gradual types (via materialization) are "assignable-to" (or consistent subtype), "assignable-from" (or consistent supertype), and "consistent with".
+The analogous relations on gradual types (via materialization) are "assignable-to" (or "consistent subtype"), "assignable-from" (or "consistent supertype"), and "consistent with".
 We can visualize this analogy in the following table:

 .. list-table::
    :header-rows: 1